YuxiLing/yuxiling.github.io/_portfolio/portfolio-24.md

 ---
 title: "ICFP/SPLASH 10-2025"
 excerpt: "An inspiring week at Marina Bay Sands.
-During the conference, someone asked me, "What kind of research would you do if I did't have to worry about graduation, work, or money?".
-Having been anxious for months about the research before the event, my instinctive reply was, " I wouldn't do research".
+During the conference, someone asked me, \"What kind of research would you do if I did't have to worry about graduation, work, or money?\".
+Having been anxious for months about the research before the event, my instinctive reply was, \" I wouldn't do research\".
 Yet the question lingered throughout the week.
 Reflecting on my PhD journey and how I reached me current path, I realized that what I have now and what I am doing is already what I truly enjoy.
-This picture was taken on the first day of the conference with my advisor and labmates."
+This picture was taken on the first day of the conference and made into a magnet."
 image: "/images/icfpsg.PNG"
 collection: portfolio
 ---